 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Advocacy & Social Justice, Christian Formation, Communication, Congregational Vitality, Disaster Response, Evangelism & Discipleship, General Assembly, Grants & Scholarships, Matthew 25, Mental Health, Mission Engagement & Support, Office of the General Assembly, Partner Associations, Presbyterian Mission Agency, Women’s Ministries, World Mission, Worshiping Communities, Young Adult Volunteers
+Categories: Advocacy & Social Justice, Christian Formation, Communication, Congregational Vitality, Disaster Response, Evangelism & Discipleship, General Assembly, Grants & Scholarships, Matthew 25, Mental Health, Ministry Engagement & Support 2, Office of the General Assembly, Partner Associations, Presbyterian Mission Agency, Women’s Ministries, World Mission, Worshiping Communities, Young Adult Volunteers

 Tags: 1001 new worshiping communities, administrative services group, blanket exercise, committee on the office of the general assembly, coronavirus, covid-19, katie cannon fund, lifetime faith formation, matthew 25 invitation, native american churches, per capita apportionment, presbyterian mission agency board, rev. dr. diane moffett, Schools and Colleges Equipping Communities of Color, stony point center, unified budget, Vital Congregations

-Ministries: 1001 New Worshiping Communities, Age and Stage Formation Ministries, Schools and Colleges Equipping Communities of Color, Evangelism, Gender & Racial Justice, Intercultural Ministries and Support for Congregations of Color, Leadership Development for Leaders of Color, Native American Intercultural Congregational Support, Mental Health Ministry, Office of Christian Formation, Compassion, Peace and Justice, Katie Cannon Scholarship, Racial Equity & Women’s Intercultural Ministries, Women’s Leadership Development and Young Women’s Ministries
+Ministries: 1001 New Worshiping Communities, Age and Stage Formation Ministries, Schools and Colleges Equipping Communities of Color, Evangelism, Gender, Racial and Intercultural Justice, Intercultural Ministries and Support for Congregations of Color, Leadership Development for Leaders of Color, Native American Intercultural Congregational Support, Mental Health Ministry, Office of Christian Formation, Compassion, Peace and Justice, Katie Cannon Scholarship, Racial Equity & Women’s Intercultural Ministries, Women’s Leadership Development and Young Women’s Ministries